 Like many other companies, when the pandemic hit, we were at a loss.
-What used to be the norm were all blurry now.
+What used to be the norm is all blurry now.
 Our projects on hand came to a standstill as physical events came to a halt and the future was filled with uncertainties.

 “When can we resume our projects?”
 “When will things go back to normal?”
 Nobody could answer any of these questions scrambling in our minds.
 One thing for sure, we can’t have the same mentality as before.